This topic explains the schema of Data Export events.

 SDKs generate events using a schema versioned in the following way:

-To receive feature events, in addition to index, identify, and custom events, check the Send detailed events to data export destinations checkbox on a flag’s Settings tab or an environment’s Edit panel.
+To receive feature events, in addition to index, identify, and custom events, check the Send detailed events to data export destinations checkbox on a flag’s environment-specific settings page, or an environment’s Edit panel.
 By default, LaunchDarkly does not export summary events.
 To export summary events, start a Support ticket.

 LaunchDarkly sends each of these events as JSON files to your destinations.